 What does the most important intangible thing about having a job?
 You get invaluable experience both personally and professionally.
-Whether your job is offline or online, or the work is study related or not, every job gives you an Experience.
+Whether your job is offline or online, or the work is study-related or not, every job gives you Experience.

-It is not always necessary that you will get a part time work in the field of your study.
+It is not always necessary that you will get part-time work in the field of your study.
 Nevertheless, that does not mean you should stop networking.
 Networking is about creating solid links with people who are from your present or future career path.

 Even when you are not working in your field, you might meet people from your career path.
 A co-worker, a client, anyone.
-Make sure you create a repot with them and create a link.
-Networking will help you in future when you will be actually looking for a job.
+Make sure you create a report with them and create a link.
+Networking will help you in the future when you will be actually looking for a job.

 4. Increase Marketability

 As we have mentioned earlier, a job is always a job.
-A job teaches you many important skills, which you can apply at any work place.
-Whether a job is part time work or full time, it always teaches you think.
+A job teaches you many important skills, which you can apply at any workplace.
+Whether a job is part-time work or full-time, it always teaches you to think.
 Marketability literally means the attractiveness to potential employers, your employability.
-An experience at the workplace always put you in a positive light.
+An experience at the workplace always puts you in a positive light.

 5. Improvement in Time Management: Balancing Work and Study

-A Part time work is a full time task.
+Part-time work is a full-time task.
 You will always work and study together.
 From preparing assignments, exams and being on time for both the class and job, you will always be on a schedule.

-Being on a strict schedule makes, you understand how important it is to prioritise your tasks on hand and manage them with respect to time.
+Being on a strict schedule makes, you understand how important it is to prioritize your tasks on hand and manage them with respect to time.
 Just be sure to make the studies priority, and schedule everything around it.
-These time management skills will come handy both personally and professionally.
+These time management skills will come in handy both personally and professionally.

 6. Learn a New Language and Soft Skills

-You will working in a foreign country that does not speak your mother tongue.
-Of course, it sound intimidating at first, but look at the bright side:
+You will be working in a foreign country that does not speak your mother tongue.
+Of course, it sounds intimidating at first, but look at the bright side:

 You will also develop social skills.
 Now, what are soft skills you ask?
-Soft skills are social intelligence, in simple words it is common sense, which you do not learn in the classrooms.
-It is about handling practical situation and dealing with the other people in flexible way.
+Soft skills are social intelligence, in simple words, it is common sense, which you do not learn in the classrooms.
+It is about handling practical situations and dealing with other people inflexible way.
 In some fields, it is more required than the acquired knowledge.